yokoffing/NextDNS-Config/README.md

 ### Native Tracking Protection
 :radioactive: *Enabling may cause breakage (unlikely)*

 Add these brands according to what devices you use.
-There's no advantage in adding brands you don't own; however, there’s not a strong reason to omit unused brands either.
+There's no advantage in adding brands you don't own; however, there’s no disadvantage in adding unused brands either.

 	Xiaomi
 	Huawei